 Can I perform electrical work myself, or should I always hire a professional?

-While minor tasks like replacing outlets or switches can be done by homeowners, major electrical work should always be handled by a licensed electrician.
+While minor tasks like replacing outlets or switches can be done by homeowners, major electrical work should always be handled by a professional electrician.
 They have the expertise to ensure the work meets all safety and code requirements, reducing the risk of accidents.

 What happens if I don’t get a permit for electrical work?